hbc/NGS_Data_Analysis_Summer2016/sessionIII/lessons/04_DEG_deseq2.md

 	padj.cutoff <- 0.05
 	lfc.cutoff <- 0.58

 The `lfc.cutoff` is set to 0.58; remember that we are working with log2 fold changes so this translates to an actual fold change of ~1.5 which is pretty reasonable.
-Now let's setup our **`subset()` function nested within the `summary()` function**.
+Now let's setup our **`subset()` function**.
 Start building from the inside out:

 	subset(res_tableOE)